 April 6th 2022 15:00 – 18:00 at Crowne Plaza

-We will be looking at the developments on Tax at a Global and EU level and what we as companies should consider going forward.
+We looked at the developments on Tax at a Global and EU level and what we as companies should consider going forward.

 The OECD Global Taxation Initiative which was agreed at the G7 Summit and 137 countries coupled with the summer initiative of the European Commission’s paper on “Communication for Business fit for taxation in the 21st Century” have brought forth developments that need to be examined.